cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/sinatra-stacks.md

 permalink: /:collection/:path
 ---

-Cloud 66 supports stacks based on the [Sinatra framework](http://www.sinatrarb.com/), a light-weight web framework written in Ruby.
+Cloud 66 supports applications based on the [Sinatra framework](http://www.sinatrarb.com/), a light-weight web framework written in Ruby.

 ## Custom commands
 Given that Sinatra applications can have different database frameworks, we allow you to specify custom commands which are run at specific points during deployment: